tinkugadu-zz/SudokuSolver-MultiThreaded/README.md

 If the puzzle is not solved yet, incomplete puzzle with possible answers for every cell is displayed.

 Feel free to modify and share this tool.
 Happy solving!!

+Release version 2:
+Moved Cell class from SudokuClass to SudokuCell. changed compilation script to cmake and deleted make.sh file.
+Usage: Create folder named buid. cd into build directory and type "cmake .."
+This command will compile all cpp files of project and creates an executable